hudson-and-thames/arbitragelab/docs/source/cointegration_approach/introduction.rst

 ..
 Note::

-    These descriptions closely follow a book by Ernest P. Chan:
+    These descriptions closely follow the book by Ernest P. Chan:
     `Algorithmic Trading: Winning Strategies and Their Rationale <https://www.wiley.com/en-us/Algorithmic+Trading%3A+Winning+Strategies+and+Their+Rationale-p-9781118460146>`__.

 ============